 Do you see travel hacking getting easier or harder in the UK?

-The expansion of Oneworld – with Qatar and Malaysian added this year, and Sri Lankan to come – also continues to open up great opportunities for redeeming your miles.
+The expansion of Oneworld — with Qatar, Malaysian, and Sri Lankan joining in recent years — also continues to open up great opportunities for redeeming your miles.

 Some of the great deals of the past have gone away — it was once ridiculously easy to get free Star Alliance flights via BMI Diamond Club miles, for example.
 There is now no UK airline in Star Alliance.
 All in all, though, these are still good times to be playing the game.

 Are there online shopping or dining portals like in the US?
 Where are some ways to multiply your points per dollar spent so as to rack up points more easily?

 Both British Airways and Virgin Atlantic have online shopping portals called Gate 365 and Shops Away, respectively.
 The problem is that they were late to the game.

 The UK has two large cash-back websites, Quidco and TopCashback.
 The majority of merchants on the airline shopping portals are on those cash-back sites, so you are essentially “buying” Avios at a poor rate when you choose not to use them and instead take miles.

 The only reason I would use the airline sites is for shopping at a merchant that refuses to work with cash-back sites.
 The most popular merchant that does this is the department store chain John Lewis.

 There is another tweak, where shopping at TopCashback is far more attractive for earning Avios than using BA’s own Gate 365 portal.
 As I explained in this article , TopCashback lets you send £50 of cash-back per year to Tesco Clubcard.
 This can itself be converted into 12,400 Avios points.
 You have basically paid 0.4p each for those 12,400 Avios (£50.00 / 12,400 Avios), which is an excellent deal.